Frequently Asked Questions

 - If you have a child that qualifies for benefits, the fee will also include 25% of their back-pay.

-Only if you have been approved by the Social Security Administration or the Judge, in which case you will be eligible for medicaid or medicare insurance.
+Yes, but only if you have been approved by the Social Security Administration or the Judge for disability, in which case you will be eligible for medicaid or medicare insurance.
+However, you must be eligible for a monthly check to receive the insurance.